Santa Barbara South Coast Real Estate Update

 Analysis

-Based on the Santa Barbara Multiple Listing Service data, as of November 1st in the City of Santa Barbara, there were 64 active House/PUD listings (down from 77 in October) and 29 pending sales (up from 25 in October), which equates to a 2.2-month supply (down from 3.1 in October) of listings for Buyers to choose from.
-Generally, a 1-month supply would indicate the listings would all be sold within one month.
-A less than 1-month supply of inventory indicates a feverish Seller’s market, a 1-to-2-month supply indicates a heated Seller’s market and a 2-to-4-month supply would be considered a basic Seller’s market where Buyer demand is still high and inventory is scarce.
-Historically a 5-to-6-month supply of available inventory would indicate a fairly well-balanced, normal market between Buyers and Sellers.
-Typically more than a 6-month supply is considered to be a Buyer’s market where inventory is plentiful; Buyers will be slower to make decisions as they compare the numerous properties on the market.
-Based on Santa Barbara Multiple Listing Service data and as of November 1st, Carpinteria/Summerland had a 16-month supply (dramatically up from 2.2 in October), Montecito had a 8.4-month supply (up from 4.8 in October), Goleta had a 1.5-month supply (up from 1.4 in October) and Hope Ranch had a 12-month supply (up from 5.5 in October).
-These inventory statistics indicate that Goleta remains in a heated Seller’s market.
-Carpinteria/Summerland, Montecito and Hope Ranch have all moved into a Buyer’s market.
-The City of Santa Barbara remains in a basic Seller’s market.
-With a combined total of 47 House/PUD pending sales (down from 51 in October) and 153 active listings (down from 168 in October) along the South Coast of Santa Barbara County, there is a 3.3-month supply (same as it was in October) of House/PUD listings from which Buyers can choose.
-With a combined total of 23 Condominium pending sales (down from 53 in October) and only 33 active listings (up from 31 in October) on the South Coast of Santa Barbara County, there is a 1.4 -month supply (up from .58 in October) of Condominium listings from which Buyers can choose.
-These statistics show that the Sellers of Condominiums are in firm control of sale prices, especially in Goleta.
-The total South Coast of Santa Barbara County market remains in a state of transition and appears to be moving towards a Buyer’s market due to numerous factors.
-While today’s Buyers are running into fewer multiple-offer situations, they will still pay a premium for a home with great amenities.
-In many Buyer’s minds, the sense of urgency to purchase a home has tapered off a bit with more inventory to choose from and listings to pursue.
-People still want to live along the Santa Barbara South Coast to enjoy the Mediterranean weather and our casual lifestyle.
+Based on the Santa Barbara Multiple Listing Service data, as of June 1st in the City of Santa Barbara, there were 72 active House/PUD listings (down from 79 on May 1st) and 36 pending sales (down from 40 on May 1st) which equates to a 2-month supply (up from 1.5 on May 1st) of listings for Buyers to choose from in the City of Santa Barbara.
+Generally, a 1-month supply would indicate the listings would be sold within one month.
+A less than 1-month supply of inventory indicates a feverish Seller’s market, a 1-to-2-month supply indicates a heated Seller’s market, and a 2-to-4-month supply is considered a basic Seller’s market where Buyer demand is still high, and inventory is scarce.
+Historically, a 4-to-6-month supply of available inventory indicates a Balanced market.
+More than a 6-month supply indicates a Buyer’s market where inventory is plentiful, with Buyers being slower to make decisions as they compare numerous properties on the market.
+As of June 1st, Carpinteria/Summerland has a 1.5-month supply (down from 2.3 on May 1st), Montecito has a 6.4-month supply (up from 4.6 on May 1st), Hope Ranch has a 3.3-month supply (down from 5.7 on May 1st), and Goleta has a 1.6-month supply (up from 1.1 on May 1st).
+Carpinteria/Summerland and Goleta are both in a heated Seller’s market.
+Montecito is in a Buyer’s market.
+Santa Barbara and Hope Ranch are both in a basic Seller’s market.
+With a combined total of 83 House/PUD pending sales (down from 86 on May 1st) and 191 active listings (down from 194 on May 1st) along the South Coast of Santa Barbara County, there is a 2.3-month supply (the same number as on May 1st) of House/PUD listings from which Buyers can choose.
+By removing the 64 higher-valued House/PUD listings in Montecito & Hope Ranch and their 12 pending sales from the equation, there is only a 1.8-month supply (basically the same number as on May 1st) from which Buyers can choose on the South Coast of Santa Barbara County.
+With a combined total of 21 Condominium pending sales (down from 28 on May 1st) and 60 active listings (up from 56 on May 1st), there is a 2.9-month supply (up from 2 on May 1st) of Condominium listings from which Buyers can choose.

-Review the attached list of the 90 properties sold on the Santa Barbara South Coast in October 2023 and feel free to contact me for information on specific sales in our area.
+Review the attached list of the 134 properties sold on the Santa Barbara South Coast in May 2026, and contact me for information on specific sales in our area.

 Stan Tabler, CRS, GRI, ABR, GREEN